When Precipitation Patterns Change

 Part C. How is Drought Measured?

-- Read the about Drought Classification and Indicators at the About the Data page from the US Drought Monitor (link will open in a new window).
+- Read the about Drought Classification and Indicators at the About the Data page from the US Drought Monitor.

 - Several different Drought Indices have been developed, and each has its own strengths.
 We'll look at an index that has been widely used in agricultural regions of the U.S. Go to the National Weather Service's page on the Palmer Drought Severity Index (PDSI) to learn more about this index.